-Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings and more recently to the Rules Task Force for the Judicial Branch Certification Commission.
+Mr. Blenden was appointed by the Texas Supreme Court to the Task Force on Ancillary Proceedings and subsequently to the Rules Task Force for the Judicial Branch Certification Commission.
 He chaired the Receivership Turnover Sub-Committee for the Ancillary Proceedings Task Force, which proposed the initial post-judgment receivership rules to the Texas Supreme Court.
 Mr. Blenden was appointed by the Texas Supreme Court to the Process Server Review Board in 2006 and later became Chairman of the Board.
-In 2014, Mr. Blenden was appointed Commissioner, Judicial Branch Certification Commission.
+Since 2014, Mr. Blenden has served as Commissioner, Judicial Branch Certification Commission.
 The Commission, established by the Texas Legislature, oversees certification and licensing of process servers, guardians, court reporters, and court interpreters.

-See our current publications at blendenlawfirm.com, Publications.
+See current publications at blendenlawfirm.com, Publications.